 There have not been any major additions or losses of insecticides and miticides this past year, although updated labels have been approved for a few products.
 One product addition was Hero, which includes two different active pyrethroid ingredients, zeta-cypermethrin, the active ingredient in Mustang Maxx, and bifenthrin, the active ingredient in Brigade and a number of other generic products.
-Hero has a broad-spectrum of insecticidal activity and is labeled for us against several grape pests including grape berry moth, eastern grape leafhopper, Japanese beetle, cutworms, and multicolored asian lady beetle (MALB).
-Because of the bifenthrin, Hero has a 30-days to harvest restriction which limits its usefulness for late season pests such as grape berry moth and MALB.
+Here has a broad-spectrum of insecticidal activity and is labeled for use against several grape pests including grape berry moth, eastern grape leafhopper, Japanese beetle, cutworms, and multicolored asian lady beetle (MALB).
+Because of the bifenthrin, Hero has a 30 days to harvest restriction which limits its usefulness for late season pests such as grape berry moth and MALB.
 An updated label for Movento [spirotetramat] was released in 2017 that included suppression of european fruit lecanium scale for grapes.
 Both soft scales such as european fruit lecanium scale and grape mealybug have been on our grape pest management radar for a number of years primarily because they are known vectors of grape leafroll disease, a significant issue for V. vinifera grapes.
 We have data from the Finger Lakes showing Movento being very effective in controlling grape mealybug populations, including some evidence that this control will slow down spread of grape leafroll (see update below under mealybugs).
 We have not tested the efficacy of Movento against soft scales.
+A new insecticide was labeled recently for use on grapes in New York and PA by Bayor named Sivanto Prime [flupyradifurone], EPA # 264-1141.
+It's based on a new chemical class, butenolides, that are related to neonicotinoids in terms of mode of action.
+Hence, its IRAC # is 4D which is in the same general class as neonicotinoids.
+Sivanto Prime has systemic properties when applied through the roots (soil application) and is translaminar (but not fully systemic) when applied to foliage.
+Due to concerns with contamination to ground water, Silvanto Prime is not allowed for use on Long Island.
+Leafhoppers are the main grape insect pest on the Silvanto Prime label.
+It also includes vine mealybug, which thankfully have not been observed in NY and surrounding areas.
+But it is not labeled for grape mealybug, which is our main mealybug species.
+Its efficacy is being tested against grape mealybug and if effective, we will pursue 2 ee label expansion to add grape mealybug to the Silvanto Prime label.
+Silvanto has 12 hour REI and a 0 days to harvest if applied to foliage and 30 DTH if applied through the soil.
+Please read the label carefully before using.